harneetsahi/odin-restaurant/README.md

 Deployed at https://harneetsahi.github.io/odin-restaurant/

 # odin-restaurant
-This project creates HTML elements dynamically through JS DOM
+Created HTML elements dynamically through JS DOM.
+The projects manipulates different script based on 3 tabs at the top of the page.

 # Languages
 - javascript - html - css